Reserve Bank chairman says high senior staff turnover 'unfortunate but normal' - NZ Herald

-On Wednesday the Reserve Bank appeared before a Parliamentary select committee where Orr faced a grilling from Opposition finance spokesman Simon Bridges and Act leader David Seymour.
+On Wednesday the Reserve Bank appeared before a parliamentary select committee where Orr faced a grilling from Opposition finance spokesman Simon Bridges and Act Party leader David Seymour.

 Bridges said of the 12 top staff at the Reserve Bank when Orr arrived, only two remained.